 For humans, the main source of VitD is its synthesis in the skin under the influence of solar ultraviolet radiation.
 After two hydroxylation steps, VitD is transformed into an active form 1,25-dihydroxyvitamin D, or calcitriol.
-The first step takes place in the liver and produces 25-hydroxyvitamin D (25OH-D).
-The second hydroxylation is performed by renal proximal tubular epithelial cells as well as by some extra-renal tissues and cells, like endothelium and macrophages.
+The first step takes place in the liver and 25-hydroxyvitamin D (25OH-D) is produced.
+The second hydroxylation is performed by renal proximal tubular epithelial cells as well as by some extra-renal tissues and cells, such as endothelium and macrophages.
 The major circulating form of VitD is 25OH-D and it is currently accepted as the best marker of VitD status.
-Calcitriol produces its effects via the VitD receptors that are found almost on all cell types of the human organism, and thus is capable to suppress or to stimulate the expression of numerous genes [6].
+Calcitriol produces its effects via the VitD receptors that are found almost on all cell types of the human organism, and thus is capable of suppressing or stimulating the expression of numerous genes.6

-VitD appears to be essential not only for "healthy bones" but also for many other organs and tissues [7].
-However, low VitD status seems to be a global problem: it was estimated that about 1 billon humans could have VitD deficiency or insufficiency [8].
-A high prevalence of low VitD was found in many European countries as well, particularly in the Eastern and Central Europe [9-11].
-Much better VitD statuses were found to be in such countries like Norway and Sweden [12], the latter findings might be explained by high consumption of oily fish, cod liver oil, fortified food and/or higher rates of VitD supplementation [13].
-There is increasing evidence that VitD deficiency may have been underestimated/ignored in low latitudes, even in tropical countries [14].
-More recent data showed that, in European countries, in particular Southern, Eastern and Western Europe prevalence of VitD deficiency (if defined as serum 25OH-D levels <20 ng/ml) could be 30-60%, and up to 80% - in the Middle East [13].
-Many factors can contribute to high prevalence of low VitD, e.g., modern sedentary life style (less and less time outside in the sunlight), obesity, air pollution (particularly, in large cities) that reduces the amount of solar UV radiation reaching the humans, dietary habits (decreased consumption of diary and sea fish), avoidance of sunlight even during leisure time, use of sunscreen (fear of skin cancer), cultural habits (e.g., clothing style) in some populations, as well as low rates of VitD supplementation and absence of food fortification with VitD programs in many countries [15-17].
-All these reasons are also important as risk factors for VitD deficiency for those living in "sunny" Southern European countries like Italy and Spain, where avoidance of heat (and the sunlight, too) is also a common practice.
-Besides that, one must consider a growing number of elderly people in those countries that are at extremely high risk to develop VitD deficiency.
-It is well known that older persons (aged >60 years) may tend to have low VitD due to many reasons: lessened mobility (due to chronic diseases), increased adiposity, reduced rates of synthesis of VitD in the skin (mainly, due to reduced amounts of 7-dehydrocholesterol - the precursor of vitamin D3 - in the skin), reduced appetite, poorer nutrition, and reduced vitamin D absorption in the gut.
-In addition, pharmaceutical drug use typically increases with age, and some medications (e.g., certain antiepileptics, antifungals, antihypertensives, antineoplastics, antibiotics, and anti-inflammatory agents) are known to impair VitD metabolism and to decrease serum 25OH-D levels [4, 18, 19].
+VitD appears to be essential not only for 'healthy bones' but also for many other organs and tissues.7 However, low VitD status seems to be a global problem: it was estimated that about 1 billon humans could have VitD deficiency or insufficiency.8 A high prevalence of low VitD was found in many European countries as well, particularly in Eastern and Central Europe.9-11 Much better VitD statuses were found to be in countries such as Norway and Sweden,12 the latter findings might be explained by high consumption of oily fish, cod liver oil, fortified food and/or higher rates of VitD supplementation.13 There is increasing evidence that VitD deficiency may have been underestimated/ignored in low latitudes, even in tropical countries.14 More recent data showed that, in European countries, in particular Southern, Eastern and Western Europe prevalence of VitD deficiency (if defined as serum 25OH-D levels <20 ng/mL) could be 30%-60%, and up to 80%-in the Middle East.13 Many factors can contribute to high prevalence of low VitD, eg, modern sedentary life style (less and less time outside in the sunlight), obesity and air pollution (particularly, in large cities) that reduces the amount of solar UV radiation reaching the humans, dietary habits (decreased consumption of diary and sea fish), avoidance of sunlight even during leisure time, use of sunscreen (fear of skin cancer), cultural habits (eg, clothing style) in some populations, as well as low rates of VitD supplementation and absence of food fortification with VitD programs in many countries.15-17 All these reasons are also important risk factors for VitD deficiency for those living in 'sunny' Southern European countries such as Italy and Spain, where avoidance of heat (and the sunlight, too) is also a common practice.
+Besides that, one must consider a growing number of elderly people in those countries that are at extremely high risk of developing VitD deficiency.
+It is well known that older persons (aged >60 years) may tend to have low VitD because of many reasons: lessened mobility (as a result of chronic diseases), increased adiposity, reduced rates of synthesis of VitD in the skin (mainly, because of reduced amounts of 7-dehydrocholesterol-the precursor of vitamin D3-in the skin), reduced appetite, poorer nutrition and reduced vitamin D absorption in the gut.
+In addition, pharmaceutical drug use typically increases with age, and some medications (eg certain anti-epileptics, antifungals, antihypertensives, antineoplastics, antibiotics and anti-inflammatory agents) are known to impair VitD metabolism and to decrease serum 25OH-D levels.^{4,18,19}

-4. COVID-19 & Vitamin D: data from studies
+4 | COVID-19 AND VITAMIN D: DATA FROM STUDIES